tianon/wishlist/edge.md

 - a setting to open things like "what's new" in a new window instead of a new tab in a random window on browser startup (also links from external applications)
 - use "BETA" / "DEV" version of the icon (shown on "About" page) for window icons so they're easy to differentiate when running multiple channels at the same time
 - ability to force a tab's "full screen" to be full screen within the tab instead of real full screen (exactly how it works when casting a tab, in fact)
+- ability to cast a window (instead of "full desktop" or "single tab")
+- ability to cast a tab "naïvely" while ignoring any "cast" behavior the tab might have